lauxley/django-elasticsearch/readme.md

     Serialize and index the given instance.

 * **es.complete**(field_name, query)
     Returns a list of suggestions from elasticsearch for the given field and query.
+It is optimized for speed, cf the [completion suggester](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-suggesters.html#completion-suggester).
     **Note**: field_name must be present in ```Elasticsearch.completion_fields``` because it needs a specific mapping.
     Example:
     ```